mgalgs/mgalgs.github.io/_posts/2015-04-02-rafty-dvd-backups-using-systemd-docker-rabbitmq-and-go.markdown

 tags: [docker, systemd, rabbitmq, go, udev]
 ---

-Rafty is a little project I built to help automate the process of backing up my DVD collection.
+Rafty is a scalable, fully-automated system for backing up DVD collections.

 Rafty stands for **R**ipper **a**nd **F**riggin' **T**ranscoder, **Y**'all.

+*Disclaimer: this is a backup solution only.
+Don't pirate stuff.*

 # Background